1. Home

 D7: Prevent recurrence

-ALK1 is felt to still be a diagnostically relevant immunostain that should be retained on the test menu.
-There is potential for confusion and inappropriate ordering if there are two “ALK stains” in the IHC menu.
+ALK1 is still felt to be a diagnostically-relevant immunostain that should be retained on the test menu.
+There’s potential for confusion and inappropriate ordering if there are two “ALK stains” in the IHC menu.
 The order for highly sensitive ALK will be specified by clone name (HSALK).
 Periodic monitoring of highly sensitive ALK results will be performed to confirm that ~5% of lung cancers are positive by highly sensitive ALK immunohistochemistry.
-Automated reminder will be set-up to prompt at least annual literature review regarding the availability and performance of new highly sensitive ALK clones.
+An automated reminder will be set up to prompt at least annual literature review regarding the availability and performance of new highly sensitive ALK clones.

 D8: Closure and team celebration